OpenNebula/docs/source/integration_and_development/system_interfaces/hook_driver.rst

     puts "Image #{img_id} ready to use!!"

+.. _hook_manager_autostart:

 A Complete Example: Autostart Hooks for KVM
 --------------------------------------------------------------------------------

 OpenNebula creates *transient* KVM domains, i.e. they only exist while the domain is running.
 Therefore, the KVM autostart feature cannot be activated via *libvirt* configuration.
 This example shows how to implement VM autostart for the KVM hypervisor in OpenNebula using state hooks.

-The hooks track Hosts reboots and resume VMs allocated to the Host that includes the ``AUTOSTART=yes`` attribute in their template.
+The hooks track Hosts reboots and resume VMs allocated to the Host that includes the ``AUTOSTART`` attribute in their template.
+If ``AUTOSTART=yes`` the VM will be automatically restarted if it was running before the host was rebooted, if ``AUTOSTART=always`` the VM will be automatically restarted always regardless its previous state.
 This functionality is implemented by two state hooks: one for the ``HOST`` and one for the ``VM`` resource.
 The code for both hooks can be found in
 ``/var/lib/one/remotes/hooks/autostart/`` folder.

 To install the hooks create a definition file for each one.
 The ``autostart-host.tmpl`` definition file for the Host hook will be as follows: